ISBN registration, legal deposit compliance, copyright issues, help for the non-publisher too

 The Legal Deposit Libraries Act 2003 requires Irish publishers to deposit, at their own expense, one copy of each new edition with thirteen recognised copyright libraries across Ireland and UK.
 Legal deposit requirements apply in other countries too.
 Wikipedia provides more information about this issue on a country-by-country basis.

-Definitions vary as to what might constitute a 'published work'.
-A book issued for private circulation (e.g. a family history, club manual, rule book, etc) is generally not considered to be 'a published work', hence not subject to legal deposit compliance.
+Definitions vary as to what might constitute a ‘published work’.
+A book issued for private circulation (e.g. a family history, club manual, rule book, etc) is generally not considered to be ‘a published work’, hence it might be argued that it should not be subject to legal deposit compliance.

 As previously mentioned, if you want to get your book into the retail distribution chain, it will require an ISBN (also a scannable barcode).
 This means that it will almost certainly be considered ‘a published work’ and copyright libraries will come looking for their copy.
 For independent publishers, such compliance can be expensive.
 It means having to offer up thirteen copies of your book for free of charge.
 You do not receive payment or compensation.
 You are also expected to bear the cost associated with postage and delivery.
 At the same time, legal deposit is usually a once-off affair.
 It will normally apply to the first print run only, unless you choose to re-print in a different format – e.g. you decide to produce a special hardback edition, whereas the original edition was in paperback, or vice versa.